N5 Now: History

 In 2024, the company launched artificial intelligence tools designed specifically for the financial sector that can be integrated into any core system, CRM or BPM.

 Activities

 N5 Now platform integrates the back-end channels, processes, and systems, such as CRMs, BPMs, incentives, and Omnichannel.

 The company is active in 15 countries in Latin America, Europe, and the US.
 Customers include Mastercard, Santander, Credicorp, Zurich Insurance, Atlas Bank, and N26.

 N5 is headquartered in Buenos Aires, Argentina.
-Julián Colombo serves as the CEO of the company.